 “And whoever welcomes one such child in my name welcomes me.”
-Matthew 18:5

-Some people have experienced difficulties having their own children, and know that adoption is their opportunity to hold a child in their arms.
+Some people have experienced difficulties having children, and know that adoption is their opportunity to hold a child in their arms.
 Others feel a pull in their heart to expand existing families.
 Single mothers and even grandparents may hear God calling them to parent an adopted child.
 If you believe God is calling you to adopt, pray that God’s plans be revealed to you.

 plans for welfare and not for evil, to give you a future and a hope.”

 For parents who have experienced infertility issues, time to grieve the loss of a biological child is an important process.
 Repeated failures at costly fertility treatments can lead to emotional and financial stress, and rushing into adoption proceedings may not be ideal immediately after unsuccessful fertility attempts.
-Take the time to pray to come to terms with your infertility and allow yourself the time to go through the grieving process if you need it.
+Take the time to pray to come to terms with infertility and allow yourself the time to go through the grieving process if you need it.

 God’s timing may not always be in line with our own timing.
 If you are questioning whether or not it is a good time for you to adopt, trust that God has a purpose and plan for you and your adoptive journey.
 Give God your adoption questions, hopes and fears, and have faith in His desire to give you His blessing.

 “There is a time for everything, and a season for every activity under heaven.”
-Ecclesiastes 3:1

 3. Can we afford adoption?

 “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.”
-Matthew 7:7-8

 4. What if adoption doesn’t happen for us?

 Trusting in God’s plan and acknowledging that God is in control can help when you are overcome by fears.
 Be strong in your faith, knowing that God has called you to not just any child, but to a particular child that needs your love and nurturing.

 “Do not let your heart be troubled.
 Trust in God; trust also in me.”
-John 14:1

 If God is calling you to be a parent of an adopted child, offer your adoption questions and fears to Him daily in prayer.
 If you are resolute and steadfast in your decision, the blessing of an adopted child will come to you.
-“Everything is possible for him who believes.”
-Mark 9:23